-Everything we know about the Nashville private school shooting
+Everything we know about the Nashville private Christian elementary school shooting

 “SCHOOL SHOOTINGS ARE NOT ACTS OF NATURE,” she added.
 “They are senseless, preventable acts of man enabled by weak gun laws and lawmakers.
 This doesn’t have to be our new normal.
 Our children don’t have to be sacrificed in exchange for gun industry profits.
 We can stop this.”

-Georgia Republican Congresswoman Marjorie Taylor Greene tweeted: “My prayers are with the victims and families at the Covenant School in Nashville.
+Georgia Republican Congresswoman Marjorie Taylor Greenetweeted: “My prayers are with the victims and families at the Covenant School in Nashville.
 Another absolutely horrific needless tragedy.
 Children and school staff should always be protected the same way politicians, money, precious stones, and gold are protected, but even more so, by good guys with guns.”

 “Thank God for good guys with guns and thank God a good guy with a gun killed the evil mentally deranged shooter today,” she added.
 “Joe Biden’s gun-free school zones have endangered children at schools leaving them as innocent targets of sick horrible disturbed people ever since he worked as a Senator to pass this foolish law.
 What a fool.
 What a failure.”